Enjoying our puzzle hints?

 Definition: to get on or climb onto something

-Why it's tricky: can also refer to a type of computer storage device or a geological formation
+Why it's tricky: can also refer to a type of computer storage device or a type of animal

 Connections #1020 explained